Category:106 Control of Material

 Abbreviations and definitions used in EPG 106 Control of Material include:

 Bid Request or Bid Proposal, An invitation to suppliers to submit a bid for furnishing materials and service needed, in specified quantities, in accordance with MoDOT requirements.
 The request furnishes the necessary information for the supplier to prepare a bid.

 Certification, A document issued by a company wherein they certify that material is in accordance with the specification.
 Explicit requirements are shown in EPG 106.19.1 Certifications.

-District, One of ten geographical areas of the state of Missouri administered by a District Engineer of MoDOT.
+District, One of seven geographical areas of the state of Missouri administered by a District Engineer of MoDOT.

 FTMS, Federal Test Method Standards